Warning notification:Warning

 Overview - Overactive thyroid (hyperthyroidism)

-An overactive thyroid produces too much thyroid hormone.
-The condition is also known as hyperthyroidism or thyrotoxicosis.
+An overactive thyroid is where the thyroid gland produces more thyroid hormones than the body needs.
+It is also known as hyperthyroidism or thyrotoxicosis.

 An overactive thyroid can affect anyone.
-It's about 10 times more common in women than men.
-It usually happens between 20 and 40 years of age.
+But it is about 10 times more common in women than men.
+It usually happens between ages 20 and 50.

 Symptoms of an overactive thyroid

-An overactive thyroid can cause a wide range of symptoms, including:
+An overactive thyroid can cause many symptoms, including:

 • nervousness, anxiety and irritability